 2.2.1 The 2016 application considered two sites; A and B. Site A is the arable field which forms the current application site.
 Cuffley lies to the immediate north, Northaw Road to the west, a railway line to the east and playing fields to the south.
 Site B consisted of part of an arable field, located between the southern extent of the sports ground and Northaw Road, which was proposed for a change of use from agricultural land to an extension of the King George V playing fields.
 Site B no longer forms part of this assessment.
-The initial application has since been approved, as has subsequently been the subject of a Reserved Matters application (reference 6/2022/1774/RM).
+The initial application and subsequent Reserved Matters application (reference 6/2022/1774/RM) has since been approved.

-- 2.2.2 The key change proposed is with respect to the parameters for heights.
+- 2.2.2 The key change proposed is with respect to 10 dwellings (plots 79-88) within the approved scheme, located adjacent to the northern boundary of the site.
+As set out within the submitted DAS, approval has recently been granted for a change to the building heights parameters (under application No. 6/2023/1352/VAR).
 The revised scheme proposes eight units to become split level in order to provide a suitable design solution for the level change in the existing landform in this area and avoid the need for retaining features adjacent to existing trees (on the northern boundary).
-A new heights parameters plan has been submitted, which identifies the area of three storey development.
-The submitted sections identify the proposed change in context, illustrating how the proposed three storey buildings would be cut into the slope, resulting in an increase in ridge level of approximately 2m from the consented scheme, but only approximately 1m higher than the eaves of the consented 2.5 storey buildings to the south. - 2.2.3 A line of Poplar trees (group G18) are located within the school boundary to the immediate north of the housing shown on section A. These trees are approximately 18m high and are located on higher ground than the site.
-The existing outgrown hedge to the north of section B (group G16) is 8m high, whereas the mature Oak (T43) to the north-east of the housing proposed for change, is approximately 12m high.
+The submitted DAS sets out the detail of the changes to built form (including sections and elevations).
+The landscape proposals have been updated in order to respond to the change in building footprint. - 2.2.3 A line of Poplar trees (group G18) are located within the school boundary to the immediate north of the housing shown on section A. These trees are approximately 18m high and are located on higher ground than the site.
+The existing outgrown hedge to the north of section B (group G16) is 8m high, whereas the mature Oak (T43) to the northeast of the housing proposed for change, is approximately 12m high.
 Additional Poplar trees are located behind the outgrown hedge, within the school grounds (see photograph 1 within Appendix A. The Poplar trees and Oak will overtop the ridgetops of the proposed dwellings (including those with a proposed height increase) by over 2m (nearer 10m for the Poplar trees).
 The existing trees would continue to form the skyline in views from the south. - 2.2.4 The plans supporting the 2016 LVA remain valid, however only Site A is relevant to this application and the Illustrative Landscape Plan (plan HDA7) has been superseded by the more detailed Landscape General Arrangement Plan (drawing ref 2080.7\01).
 The site photographs have not been updated but are considered suitable for the assessment of the site, given that the extent of change to the approved plans is limited in scale and extent.
 The 2016 supporting photomontages are not considered relevant, given that their focus was on the entrance of the site, which has since been approved and is not subject to proposed change.